 Remember to keep watch at mosquitoresults.com to see the latest risk and positive mosquito sample count.

 Echoing the advice from the Massachusetts Department of Health, we urge you to take every precaution to protect yourself from mosquito bites.
-While the state did spray in Bristol and Plymouth counties, they remind residents that while the spray does lower the mosquito population, it does not completely eliminate the risk.
+While the state did mist in Bristol and Plymouth counties, they remind residents that while the mist does lower the mosquito population, it does not completely eliminate the risk.

 Avoid being outside during peak mosquito hours (dusk and dawn) and use an EPA registered mosquito repellent.